 Although I achieved that New Year’s resolution, I know there will be many others attempting it this year.
 As the first month of 2015 draws to an end, I thought I’d share some advice to help spur on those undertaking the journey – and those who have yet to.

-Here’s some advice that helped me not buy anything new:
+Here’s some advice that helped me to not buy anything new:

 Make it public